kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 virtual laboratory?
 Specifically, was Tesla's mind in a state of daydreaming, hallucination, lucid dreaming, visual thinking, or some as yet unknown mode, during his experiments?
 #.
-Did Tesla simply visualize only the motion or did he visualize the
+Did Tesla simply visualize only the motion, or did he visualize the
 electricity too?
 #.
 How does one visualize electricity?
 #.
 Is precise scientific knowledge a pre-requisite for visualization as in